mmmostrowski/client-server-snow/README.md

 ## Quick run

-1. To quickly run the application, execute the following command in the terminal:
+1. To quickly run the application, go to the project root folder and execute the following command in the terminal:
 ```bash
 docker compose up
 ```